DIY-Engineering/Password-Generator/README.md

 # Password-Generator
-Simple password generator written in python
+Simple password generator written in python.
-Need python installed.
 Originally written in 3.12.6 but should work on most versions